offlabel-scaffolds/scaffold-web3-dapp/README.md

 # scaffold-web3-dapp

-Production-ready scaffold built by [Augustus Rivers](https://offlabel.design).
+Production-ready scaffold web3 dapp scaffold.
+Built it because I needed it, figured you might too.

-Because rebuilding the same stuff from scratch every time is a waste of life.
+Built by [Augustus Rivers](https://offlabel.design) because rebuilding this from scratch every time is tedious.

 ## What's This?